tokenflows/tokenflows.github.io/src/pages/en/tutorials/introductiontotokenengineering.md

 ## Market design and incentives

 The world of economics, as we now understand, is a dynamic web of interactions, shaped by networks, individual choices, and the very rules that govern them.
-Token exchanges, popularised by the book Radical Markets and initiatives like RadicalXhange, offer a revolutionary tool for economic transformation, with the power to reshape incentives at their core.
+Token exchanges, popularised by the book Radical Markets and initiatives like [RadicalXchange](https://www.radicalxchange.org/), offer a revolutionary tool for economic transformation, with the power to reshape incentives at their core.

 Imagine a world where value isn't just about cold hard currency.
 Carefully designed tokens can embody so much more – rights to access services, tiny slices of ownership, democratising assets once reserved for the wealthy.